MelonKony/millmint/site/factbook/commonwealth/lucaya/bahama.md

 Bahama is the industrial heart of the Lucayan archipelago, and conducts significant trade with the United States and neighbouring Cuba and Hispaniola.
 The [[Commonwealth Oil]] Free Bunkering Terminal is the largest in the Western hemisphere and represents a primary mechanism of foreign oil export in Vekllei.
 The terminal has an oil refinery attached, mostly processing petroleum for specialised uses from other Vekllei refineries.
 The city of Freeport has a sophisticated port and automatic commercial shipyard, with a drydock that constructs many Commonwealth-built commercial vessels.
 It is also home to the largest cement plant in western Vekllei.

 Bahama is also a gateway to the Vekllei market for Americans due to its history and proximity to the Floridian coast.
 Many foreign businesses operate in Bahama, mostly staffed by foreign workers.
-It is second only to Nema in terms of trade with the Americas.
+It is second only to [[Nassau]] in terms of trade with the Americas.
 There are several managed timber plantations across the main island, which account for ten percent of Commonwealth supply.

 {{<note table>}}
 **Climate**